gridsmartercities/python-serverless-template/README.md

 The packager creates a .build folder when run, which contains a copy of the internal common files needed by that lambda, and a requirements.txt files with a list of all its external dependencies.

 Please note that if you run this packager locally, the .build folder might make the Bandit tests to take quite a lot of time.
 You might want to delete the .build folder once you've taken a look at it.

+##### [stack-remover.sh][stack-remover]

+This tool is used to remove all the left over PR related cloudformation stacks in AWS.
+At the end of a staging build, the process picks a list of all the PR related stacks in CREATE_COMPLETE state and, from those, it deletes the ones that do not belong to an open PR in GitHub.

 ## How to work on the project